-Natural cemeteries: Natural cemeteries, also known as eco-cemeteries or green cemeteries is a style of cemetery set aside for natural burials.
-Natural burials are motivated by the desire to be environmentally conscience, although natural burials can be performed at any type of cemetery, they are usually done in a natural woodland area.
-Conventional markings such as headstones are generally replaced with a tree or a bush or a placement of a natural rock.
+Natural cemeteries: Natural cemeteries, also known as eco-cemeteries or green cemeteries, are a new style of cemetery set aside for natural burials.
+Natural burials are motivated by the desire to be environmentally conscious.
+While natural burials can be performed at any type of cemetery, they are usually done in a natural woodland area.
+Conventional markings, such as headstones, are generally replaced with a tree, bush, or the placement of a natural stone.

 Why is having a place to visit so important?